Welcome to the home of life insurance tips. Find a guide to help with all your decisions involving life insurance.

 Can I get life insurance if I have a heart condition?
 What should I look out for when shopping around for life insurance for heart conditions?
 Read more…

 Tax and super tips: Get more out of your policy with handy tax tips.

 Considering accident cover and want to understand the tax implications?
 Read more.
 Read more…

-Life insurance premiums are tax-deductible when under specific circumstances.
+Life insurance premiums are tax-deductible only under specific circumstances.
 Learn how these tax rules work.
 Read more…

 Claims and payouts: Learn how to make a successful and fast claim.

 Did you know that you won't be paid for trauma insurance claims within 90 days of buying your policy?
 Find out when else you won't be paid.
 Read more…